 Dr Asim Shahmalak is Britain’s leading hair transplant surgeon.
-Dr Shahmalak, who practices in Harley Street and at his Crown Clinic in Manchester, and is one of the few surgeons in the country who can also perform eyebrow and eyelash transplants.
-He was a general surgeon in the NHS for more than 20 years before specialising in hair loss ands its treatment.
-He is also one of Britain’s leading experts in female hair loss and the treatment of it.
+Dr Shahmalak, who practices in Harley Street and at his Crown Clinic in Manchester, is one of the few surgeons in the country who can also perform eyebrow and eyelash transplants.
+He was a general surgeon in the NHS for more than 20 years before specialising in hair loss and its treatment.
+He is also one of Britain’s leading experts in female hair loss and its treatment of it.

 His celebrity patients include Coronation Street star Jack P Shepherd, model Calum Best, Homes Under The Hammer star Martin Roberts and former footballer Didi Hamann, who all had FUE (follicular unit extraction) procedures with Dr Shahmalak at Crown Clinic.
 The TV doctor Christian Jessen has had two FUT (follicular unit transplantation) procedures at Crown Clinic.